deadlyvipers/dojo_rules/introduction.md

-My nae is Sıtkı Bağdat and this file is created for a codeschool course: "Mastering GitHub".
+My name is Sıtkı Bağdat and this file is created for a codeschool course: "Mastering GitHub".
+My favorite path on codeschool is Ruby.